MicrosoftDocs/PowerShell-Docs/reference/6/CimCmdlets/Invoke-CimMethod.md

 Specifies the namespace for the CIM operation.

 The default namespace is root/cimv2.
-You can use tab completion to browse the list of namespaces, because Windows PowerShell gets a list of namespaces from the local WMI server to provide the list of namespaces.
+You can use tab completion to browse the list of namespaces, because PowerShell gets a list of namespaces from the local WMI server to provide the list of namespaces.

 ```yaml